 Percentage Betting

 The percentage betting model is similar to the flat wagering strategy.
-In fact, the only tangible difference here is that you set betting units according to the size of your bankroll, which is liable to fluctuate over time.
+The only tangible difference here is that you set betting units according to the size of your bankroll, which is liable to fluctuate over time.
 However, you won’t factor in any alternative considerations.

 Let’s say that you have $1000 left in your bankroll and are halfway through the NFL season.
 Your unit bet is 2.5% of this sum ($25), and your next wager wins at odds of 2.00.
 This immediately boosts your bankroll to $1050, and 2.5% of this sum will now be $26.50.

-The main advantage of this strategy is that it enables you to capitalize on wins and increase your unit bets in a responsible manner.
+The main advantage of this strategy is that it enables you to capitalize on wins and responsibly increase your unit stake per bet.
 However, it also requires you to regularly recalibrate and calculate your bankroll, while a succession of losses can significantly reduce the amount you have to wager over time.

 Bankroll Management Tips from Our Sports Betting Experts